-- 10.19.1.1 A Squirrel, on entering the Beaver Colony may continue to wear the Chief Scout's Acorn Award.
+When a Squirrel joins the Beaver Colony, they may continue to wear the Chief Scout's Acorn Award.
 This award must be removed when the Beaver gains the Chief Scout's Bronze Award.
-It is to be worn on the right breast (as illustrated in Positions of Badges on Uniform). - 10.19.1.2 A Beaver, on entering the Cub Pack, may continue to wear the Chief Scout's Bronze Award.
+It is to be worn on the right breast (as illustrated in Positions of Badges on Uniform).

+When a Beaver joins the Cub Pack, they may continue to wear the Chief Scout's Bronze Award.
 The award must be removed when the Cub gains their Chief Scout's Silver Award.
-It is to be worn on the right breast (as illustrated in Positions of Badges on Uniform). - 10.19.1.3 A Cub, on entering the Scout Troop, may continue to wear their Chief Scout's Silver Award.
+It is to be worn on the right breast (as illustrated in Positions of Badges on Uniform).

+When a Cub joins the Scout Troop, they may continue to wear their Chief Scout's Silver Award.
 The award must be removed when the Scout gains their Chief Scout's Gold Award.

-Words or phrases highlighted with dotted underline are words or phrases with a defined meaning specified in the Definitions Chapter of POR

-Rules or sections of POR that are amended for Scotland in the Scottish Variations from POR are indicated by [SV]

-There are no Counties in Northern Ireland. ^[NI] indicates that this specific point or rule does not apply or is amended in NI.
-Where necessary, Northern Ireland volunteers and staff should refer for clarification to their Regional Lead Volunteer/Member of the Scouts NI Country team, but the principles of all POR rules apply fully in NI.
+It is to be worn on the right breast (as illustrated in Positions of Badges on Uniform).

-- 10.19.1.4 A Scout on entering an Explorer Unit may continue to wear the Chief Scout's Gold Award.
-The award must be removed when the Explorer gains the Chief Scout's Platinum Award. - 10.19.1.5 An Explorer on entering the Scout Network may continue to wear the Chief Scout's Platinum or Diamond Award or Queen's Scout Award or King's Scout Award badges.
-The Award must be removed when the next Award is gained. - 10.19.1.6 Cubs, Scouts and Explorers may also wear the current Joining In, Participation and Moving On Awards. - 10.19.1.7 The Explorer Belt and the badges for the King's Scout Award, Queen's Scout Award, Queen's Guide Award Badge and Scouts of the World Award may be worn on uniform by adults so entitled.
+When a Scout joins an Explorer Unit, they may continue to wear the Chief Scout's Gold Award.
+The award must be removed when the Explorer gains the Chief Scout's Platinum Award.
+It is to be worn on the right breast (as illustrated in Positions of Badges on Uniform).

+When an Explorer joins the Scout Network, they may continue to wear the Chief Scout's Platinum or Diamond Award or Queen's Scout Award or King's Scout Award badges.
+The Award must be removed when the next Award is gained.
+It is to be worn on the right breast (as illustrated in Positions of Badges on Uniform).

+Squirrels, Beavers, Cubs, Scouts and Explorers may also wear the current Joining In, Participation and Moving On Awards.

+The Explorer Belt and the badges for the King's Scout Award, Queen's Scout Award, Queen's Guide Award Badge and Scouts of the World Award may be worn on uniform by adults so entitled.